A Complete Guide to Understanding the Complex Missouri Adoption Laws

 - Criminal record check

 - Child abuse and negligent registries check

-Although having a felony on your record does not always disallow you from adopting, if it includes the abuse or neglect, domestic violence, or sexual attack, you will be unlikely to adopt.
+Although having a felony on your record does not always disallow you from adopting a child from foster care, if it includes the abuse or neglect, domestic violence, or sexual attack, you will be unlikely to adopt.
 Otherwise, the court may determine eligibility on a case-by-case basis.

 Finalization of the adoption Missouri process typically takes place about six months after filing.
 The Missouri Department of Social Services, family services, and a reputable attorney are additional valuable resources in the adoption process.

-The birth parent, adoptive parents, and adopted child may have an interest in Missouri adoption records.
-After a child’s birth, their parents can put him or her up for adoption.
+Birth parents, adoptive parents, and adopted children from foster care may have an interest in Missouri adoption records.
+After a child’s birth, their birth parents can put him or her up for adoption.
 This is usually with the help of one of these individuals or agencies: